J535D165/recordlinkage/docs/about.rst

 comparison/similarity measures and classifiers.
 The main features of the ``recordlinkage`` package are:

 -  Clean and standardise data with easy to use tools
--  Make pairs of records with smart indexing methods
+-  Make pairs of records with smart indexing methods such as **blocking** and **sorted neighbourhood indexing**
--  Compare records with a large number of comparison and similarity measures
+-  Compare records with a large number of comparison and similarity measures for different types of variables such as strings, numbers and dates.
 -  Several classifications algorithms, both supervised and unsupervised algorithms.
 -  Common record linkage evaluation tools